Part Three – The Box Gambit:

 - Who is responsible for the management/maintenance/budget of these parks?

-- What is, are the causes of poor conditions, the noise, and the mess?
+- What are the causes of poor conditions, noise, and mess?

 - Where are these parks and other recreational places?

-- When does the “misuse” and disturbance occur all the time, often, infrequently?
+- When do the “misuse” and disturbance occur all the time, often, infrequently?